module-federation/federation-dashboard/dashboard-plugin/README.md

   }),
 ];
 ```

+## versionStrategy

+There are a few build-in options for versioning automatically
+We Support `gitSha`, `buildHash`, `<custom string>`

+**gitSha** uses the git commit hash as the version specifier (default)
+**buildHash** uses the webpacks unique build hash generated for each compile as the specifier
+**custom** some other form of version specification youd like, such as `require("package.json").version`

+You must ensure that this value is unique per release sent to medusa as this is how version pining works

 You can add whatever keys you want to `metadata`, but there are some keys that the Dashboard will look for and which result in a better experience.